intelops/kubviz/README.md

 ## KubViz

 Visualize Kubernetes & DevSecOps Workflows.
-Tracks changes/events real-time across your entire K8s clusters, git repos, container registries, etc. , analyzing their effects and providing you with the context you need to troubleshoot efficiently.
+Tracks changes/events real-time across your entire K8s clusters, git repos, container registries, Container image Vulnerability scanning, misconfiguration, SBOM etc. , analyzing their effects and providing you with the context you need to troubleshoot efficiently.
 Get the Observability you need, easily.

 ## Table of Contents
 - [How KubViz works](#how-kubviz-works)